-The school website contains details of our policy for special educational needs, medical needs and the special educational needs information report including the arrangements made for children in our school with special educational needs.
-At all stages of the special needs process, the school keeps parents fully informed and involved.
+Each school's website contains details of our policies for special educational needs, supporting pupils with medical needs and the special educational needs information report including the arrangements made for children in the Federation schools with special educational needs.
+At all stages of the special needs process, the Federation keeps parents fully informed and involved.
 We take account of the wishes, feelings and knowledge of parents at all stages.
 We encourage parents to make an active contribution to their child's education and discuss of any necessary outside intervention.
 We share the process of decision-making by providing clear information relating to the education of their child.

-Parents always have access to the SENCO through a school email address and parents and children have access to the individual school websites which has a dedicated section to Special Educational Needs.
+Parents always have access to the SENDCo through a Federation email address and parents and children have access to the individual school's website which has a dedicated section to special educational needs.